-PREREQUISITE: Successful completion (a passing grade)

-of the English Academic Program (EAP) program for those students enrolled in the EAP program.
-Three hours a week
+PREREQUISITE: Successful completion (a passing grade) of the English Academic Program (EAP) program for those students enrolled in the EAP program.

-121 (formerly 201) SURVEY OF LITERATURE FROM ITS BEGINNINGS TO 1785
+121 SURVEY OF LITERATURE FROM ITS BEGINNINGS TO 1785

 This course introduces students to English Literature from the Old and Middle English periods to about 1785.
 Students read works by such writers as the Beowulf poet, Chaucer, Spenser, Sidney, Shakespeare, Wroth, Donne, Milton, Pope, Swift, and Johnson.
 This is a course in reading, appreciation, and critical analysis within an historical framework.
-Three hours a week

-122 (formerly 202) SURVEY OF LITERATURE FROM 1785 TO THE PRESENT
+122 SURVEY OF LITERATURE FROM 1785 TO THE PRESENT